jmitchell38488/loyaltycorptest-angular/README.md

 - Navigate your browser to [http://localhost:8000/](http://localhost:8000/) to see the application running.

-This application is intended to run with the [https://github.com/jmitchell38488/loyaltycorptest](Loyalty Corp Laravel API REST) application.
+This application is intended to run with the [Loyalty Corp Laravel API REST](https://github.com/jmitchell38488/loyaltycorptest) application.
 Without the application installed and running on port 8001 (can be changed in `listRefService.ts`), the AngularJS won't be able to load any data.
 The application will fail gracefully and display a generic error message.